matplotlib/mplcairo/README.rst

   leaves small artefacts at the edges of the blitted region.
 This does not affect Xlib-based backends (e.g., ``mpl_cairo.gtk3``).

-- SVG and GTK3 (i.e, Xlib) currently need to rasterize mathtext before rendering it (this is mostly an issue for SVG, altough it affects vertical hinting for Xlib), as otherwise replaying a recording surface appears to have no effect.
+- SVG and Xlib (i.e, GTK3) currently need to rasterize mathtext before rendering it (this is mostly an issue for SVG, altough it affects vertical hinting for Xlib), as otherwise replaying a recording surface appears to have no effect.
 This needs to be investigated.